DedRec/Ontology_MovieFinder_Project/README.md

 ![Info Window](detailswindow.png)
 ![Info Window](detailswindow1.png)

 You can expand the dropdown arrow to reveal additional movie details.
+To return to the main window, simply press the back button.